-The FiiO X7 Mark II is a next-gen DAP featuring FiiO’s amp card system, Android, and balanced output.
+The FiiO X7 Mark II is a next-gen DAP or digital audio player featuring FiiO’s innovative amp card system, Android, and balanced output.
 It is priced at $649.99

 Disclaimer: The FiiO X7 Mark II sent to us is a sample in exchange for our honest opinion in this review.
 We thank FiiO for this opportunity.

 To learn more about FiiO reviews on Headfonics you can click here.

 Note, this review follows our new scoring guidelines for 2021 which you can read up on here.